 We may need to consider seeking collaborative arrangements with other companies to manufacture some of our products.
 If we become dependent upon third parties for the manufacture of our products, our profit margins and our ability to develop and deliver those products on a timely basis may be affected.
-Failures by third parties may impair our ability to deliver products on a timely basis and impair our competitive position.
-We may not be able to continue to successfully operate our manufacturing operation at acceptable costs, with acceptable yields, and retain adequately trained personnel.
-Any disruptions in our manufacturing operations would reduce our ability to sell our products and would have a material adverse effect or our financial results.
+Failures by third parties may impair our ability to deliver products on a timely basis, impair our competitive position, or may delay the submission of products for regulatory approval.
+In late fiscal 1999, in an effort to reduce reliance on third party manufacturers, we set up a manufacturing operation at our facility in Menlo Park, California, for the production of Intellipac breathable membrane packaging products.
+There can be no assurance that we can continue to successfully operate a manufacturing operation at acceptable costs, with acceptable yields, and retain adequately trained personnel.